ElderBass/DONT_WRECK_MAH_HOUSE/Plan.md

 * Prompt user for start date and end date
     * Will need a helper method in View for this, converting the strings the user passes in to LocalDates
     * Need to pass these dates into a ReservationService method that will validate that this reservation does not overlap with any others
+        * I will refer to a previous LocalDate exercise on how to accomplish this
         * Thus will need a validate Reservation method or two with this

     Estimated Time: 40 minutes